anthonyho1/face_cropping/README.md

 cd ~/face_cropping
 python face_crop.py
 ~~~
 The latter line runs the code.
 The program will prompt you to choose a folder.
 The first folder you choose is the source folder with the pictures.
 After choosing a folder, it will prompt you to choose another folder, which will be your destination folder that you just made.
 It should start running afterwards.
+The facial detection is based on a simple Haar Cascade using pretrained models provided by OpenCV.

 I am still working on the bugs so let me know if there's anything of concern.